HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 - A running Kubernetes cluster.

 - An accessible OpenSearch cluster.
-Deploy an OpenSearch cluster using the official [OpenSearch Documentation](https://opensearch.org/docs/latest/){target="_blank"} Helm chart or operator.
+Deploy an OpenSearch cluster using the official [OpenSearch Documentation](https://opensearch.org/docs/latest/install-and-configure/){target="_blank"}.
 Ensure the cluster is accessible from the Logstash instance.

 ## Installing and configuring Logstash